exoplatform/exo-documentation/docs/Administration.rst

 A popup containing the existing information of the selected rule to edit is displayed with 2 buttons:

-- Confirm: To save changes that you made in the rule
+- Confirm: To save the made changes on the rule
 - Cancel: To cancel changes and conserve the already existing rule.

 |image326|